Trevor-Davis/documentation/production-ready-deployment-steps.md

 ![](/avsexr.png)

 ## Deployment and Configuration of AVS Platform
+In this section we will be taking the information collected [in the previous section](/production-ready-deployment-steps.md#planning) and using it to depoloy the Azure VMware Solution Private Cloud.

 ### Register the AVS Resource Provider
 Follow [the steps shown in this link](https://docs.microsoft.com/en-us/azure/azure-vmware/tutorial-create-private-cloud#register-the-resource-provider) to register the resource provider for AVS with your subscription.